vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ---
 ## Laptop

-The laptop I use is a powerful Apple MacBook M4 Pro 16 inch for high performance daily tasks and perfect for on-the-go.
+The laptop I use is a powerful Apple MacBook M4 Pro 16-inch laptop for high-performance daily tasks and is perfect for on the go.
-MacBooks are more powerful and have much longer battery life compare to Windows laptops.
+MacBooks are more powerful and have much longer battery life compared to Windows laptops.

 <a href="images/macbook.jpg">
 <img src="images/macbook.jpg" alt="Apple MacBook M4 Pro" width="250px" />